wduquette/joe/mdbook/src/introduction.md

 - With few, if any, external dependencies
 - That is Java-friendly in its syntax and semantics
 - That can work with native Java types
-- With a simple API for embedding it in an application or aPackage
+- With a simple API for embedding it in an application or library
 - That provides excellent compilation and runtime error messages
 - That is naturally sandboxed at the script level
   - I.e., scripts cannot access arbitrary Java packages, the operating system,